Shashwat-19/Shashwat-19/README.md

 ## 👨‍💻 About Me

-A creative and versatile developer with a strong focus on UI/UX design and a growing expertise in Python, cloud infrastructure, and NoSQL databases.
-I enjoy transforming ideas into robust, scalable, and visually engaging digital experiences that blend functionality with aesthetics.
+A versatile Java developer with a strong foundation in OOP and backend development, skilled in Firebase Authentication and Firestore integration.
+Passionate about building scalable, secure, and efficient applications while creating engaging frontend experiences.
+Exploring cloud technologies to enhance deployment, performance, and reliability.

 ### 📍 Based in Bangalore, India
 ![Profile views](https://komarev.com/ghpvc/?username=Shashwat-19&color=blue&style=flat)